gustavoc82/Data-Feeds-and-Technology/README.md

 #### Answer

-When the application is launched, the Main method attempts to open an existing workbook:
+When the application is launched, the main method attempts to open an existing workbook:
 ```csharp
 try
 {